Let’s be clear, hiring is always hard.

 - Even though they have a long list of credentials, can they apply them to your specific work challenges?

 - Even though they have management experience, does that experience translate to your unique team dynamics?

-Some of the worst hires I’ve seen in my 15+ years in the recruitment business have come through what — according to the candidate’s resume — looked like a perfect fit.
+Some of the worst hires we have seen in the recruitment business have come through what — according to the candidate’s resume — looked like a perfect fit.